 The Cynthia Woods Mitchell Pavilion box office opened Feb.
-4, and the venue’s 2019 lineup is still growing ahead of its season opener in the spring.
+4, and the venue's 2019 lineup is still growing following its season opener in the spring.

 The Cynthia Woods Mitchell Pavilion is a nonprofit organization and performing arts facility that opened in April 1990 at 2005 Lake Robbins Drive, The Woodlands.
 The venue presents between 50-65 performing arts events, educational outreach programs and contemporary entertainment annually between March and December.